Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Hydrodynamics with Energy-momentum Tensor

 \section{Hydrodynamics with Energy-momentum Tensor}

-In this appendix we compute and present the complete set of hydrodynamic dispersion relations for a system with pseudo-spontaneous breaking of $U(1)$ symmetry -- in two spatial dimensions -- as well as review the superfluid dynamics based on \cite{Herzog_2011}.
+In this appendix we compute and present the complete set of hydrodynamic dispersion relations for a system with pseudo-spontaneous breaking of $U(1)$ symmetry -- in two spatial dimensions -- as well as review the superfluid dynamics based on \cite{Herzog:2011ec}.
+The main result of this appendix is that the `sum relation' \eqref{sumruleprobe} also holds beyond the probe limit.
 We assume conformal invariance throughout most of this section; however, when explicit breaking is included the conformal nature is only preserved if the deformation used to explicitly break the $U(1)$ symmetry is exactly marginal -- we will consider such a scenario for simplicity.